This article was written

 6. NMR porosity is unaffected by clay, mineralogy, or gas effects, so it

-will give a reliable porosity in an inert gas reservoir,
+will give a reliable porosity in inert gas reservoir,

-provided the borehole is not too rough.
-Some core analysis
+provided the borehole is not too rough and there is some

 control is comforting but less essential than for sonic and